wdtaylor30/wdtaylor30.github.io/index.md

 of Arts in Political Science, and a Minor in Data Science. <br> <br>
 After graduation, I plan on pursuing a Ph.D., either in Political Science or Computer Science.<br> <br>

 My interests lie in the the utilization of quantitative and computational methodologies to study political phenomena.
-I'm especially interested in the impact of technology in both domestic and international politics.
 Examples of past work include generating visualizations based on country-year datasets, as well as visualizing and creating regression models from survey data. <br> <br>

+I'm especially interested in the impact of technology on both domestic and international politics.
 Looking ahead to my senior thesis/graduate school, I'm interested in learning about and using:
 - generative adversarial networks to explore the use cases and implications of deepfakes in politics.
 - network analysis to model international cyber attacks and their economic effects.
 - supervised learning to detect social media bots with malicious political intent. <br><br>